 Worse, another sub-family involves having an informal reference frame of what is hard, easy, whatnot, based on own ability, and then finding that this reference frame works poorly with others.

 For instance, I have had countless situations where I have seen something (e.g. a conclusion based on some premises, the solution to a problem, the existence of a particular risk) as obvious, because it was obvious to me, but where the counterpart has failed to understand the matter unless being led by the hand—for which I rarely have the patience.
 (To boot, there are potential complications like a failure-to-understand going undiscovered.)
-In the office, in particularly in a weaker team, I have often come away feeling like a Cassandra.
+In the office, especially in a weaker team, I have often come away feeling like a Cassandra.

 For instance, in my dealings with various civil servants and customer-service workers, it often seems to me that the counterpart has problems with comprehending a perfectly ordinary text or understanding even the most basic reasoning.
 Moreover, these groups do, on average, have far lower IQs, education levels, whatnot, than even the “weaker teams” from the previous paragraph.
 Likewise, if I look back at my school years, the proportion of students that had problems in the recurring tests of reading comprehension was considerable—and chances are that this proportion overlapped strongly with future civil servants and whatnots.
 (Ditto, more generally, those who cause occasional headlines about how many students read well behind their “grade level”, otherwise struggle in school, and similar.)